 The mornings at Chadar trek are really cold.
 I felt I was inside a refrigerator.
 My hands and feet grew numb.
 The only therapy here is to walk, and walk fast until your numbness subsides.
 The sun too plays hide and seek with the trekkers.
 This is one place where I definitely wanted the warmth of the sun.
 But having the sunshine on you is a luxury at Chadar trek.
 Often the chilly winds blows so strong that cold reaches to your bones.
 The first day I felt why did I have to endure myself to such extremes?
 But two days in Chadar, the days were no longer an ordeal.
 Now the sound of Chadar was like music to my ears.
 The sound of the Chadar changes with its thickness.

 The entire trek path is not uniform.
-At places you will find fresh snow, while at other places you have to tread on hard ice.
+At places, you will find fresh snow, while at other places you have to tread on hard ice.
 Walking on soft snow is relatively easy than walking on hard ice.
 On hard ice, you have to walk carefully in a penguin sort of way.
-And at some places, there is no CHADAR at all!!
+And in some places, there is no CHADAR at all!!
 It is broken, weak or not formed.
 Here the trekkers had to make their way through the chilling water.
 And if the water is deep, then the only way is to climb across the cliffs to cross the broken Chadar.